mixmark-io/turndown/README.md

 ## Options

-Options can be passed in to the constructor on instantiation.
+Options can be passed into the constructor on instantiation.

 | Option                | Valid values  | Default |
 | :-------------------- | :------------ | :------ |